ta-data-lis/lab-mysql-first-queries/answers.md

 **10. How could you take the top 3 regarding the user ratings but also the number of votes?**

+We could make a separate table and do an inner join?

-**11. Does people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
+**11. Do people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?

+From the Top 20 apps, only two of them are paid and they're both games.
+Price matters.